rkulla/vimogen/README.md

 FAQ
 ===
-__Q: What is pathogen?__

-A: Pathogen has become the de-facto standard way of activating Vim plugins that were installed in modular way into their own directories, rather than unzip'ing all plugins into the same directory.
-Vimogen assumes that you are using Pathogen, so install Pathogen first, which is as easy as following the simple steps <a href="https://github.com/tpope/vim-pathogen">here</a>.

-__Q: Where can I find git URLs for Vim plugins?__

-A: All of the plugins from vim.org are mirrored on https://github.com/vim-scripts
+__Q: Can Vimogen install Vim color schemes, like Molokai?__

+A: Yes.
+Anything that works with Pathogen (which is almost everything) will work with Vimogen.

 __Q: I downloaded a Vim plugin as a .zip file.
 What should I do?__

-A: Vimogen doesn't use zip files, it uses git repositories.
+A: Vimogen doesn't use zip files, it uses git repos.
 All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put its github clone URL into ~/.vimogen_repos.
-If a plugin you want is not mirrored, i's probably still somewhere on github or somewhere if you search for it.
+If a plugin you want is not mirrored, it's probably still somewhere on github or somewhere if you search.

-__Q: What is this $HOME/.vimogen_repos file about?__

-A: It is simply a text file that consists of git URLs to the Vim plugins you want to install.
-If you don't have any new plugins you wish to install, you can still use vimogen to update or uninstall your existing plugins as long as they were installed as Pathogen bundles.
-Vimogen will look in your bundle directory and generate a $HOME/.vimogen_repos for you the first time you run it.
-Note that for this to work your existing bundles must also contain git repositories.

-__Q: Can Vimogen install Vim color schemes, like Molokai?__

-A: Yes.
-Anything that works with Pathogen (which is almost everything) will work with Vimogen.

 __Q: I already use Dropbox (or similar) to keep my .vim/ directory synchronized.
-Why do I need something like Vimogen?__
+Why should I use Vimogen?__

 A: Even if you've created a symlink from ~/.vim/ to ~/Dropbox/path/to/.vim/, that will only help you keep your existing versions of plugins synchronized.
-Vimogen allows you to also automatically pull from all your plugins' git repositories in order to keep them up-to-date.
+Vimogen allows you to also automatically pull from all your plugins' git repos keep up-to-date.

 License
 =======